VOLUNTEER

 UK

-A once in a lifetime trip that I will do every year!
+It is a once-in-a-lifetime trip that I will make every year!

 Dr Dup and the team have renewed my love for my job.
 I am amazed at how easily my small animal nursing skills transfer to the beautiful and majestic wildlife of South Africa.
-IV injections in a Buffalos ear vein is so much easier than a rabbit in practice back home.
-An enucleation is the same on a dog and lion, both just as amazing to watch, a vet with nearly 40 years experience makes any procedure look easy.
+IV injections in a Buffalos ear vein are so much easier than a rabbit in practice back home.
+An enucleation is the same on a dog and a lion; both are just as amazing to watch; a vet with nearly 40 years of experience makes any procedure look easy.
 Monitoring a lion, kudu or buffalo under anaesthetic/chemical restraint requires the same skills as a dog or cat.

-In the small animal clinic while monitoring anaesthetics of dogs and cats I have been reminded of the importance of just using your senses and a stethoscope rather than fancy capnograph etc. - a good reminder for us all to not rely on the machines!
+In the small animal clinic, while monitoring the anaesthetics of dogs and cats, I have been reminded of the importance of using your senses and a stethoscope rather than a fancy capnograph, etc. - a good reminder for us all not to rely on machines!

-It’s great to have people from different countries and different stages of their career.
-To be able to discuss our experiences back home and advice others new to the veterinary life what it is really like and simple tips and tricks that can help with school and beyond.
+It’s great to have people from different countries and at various stages of their careers.
+We aim to discuss our experiences back home and advise others new to veterinary life on what it is like and simple tips and tricks that can help with school and beyond.

 LAURINE, 23